-Widow's settlement: A lump sum is payable to a widow who is not eligible for a pension.
+Widow's settlement: A lump sum is paid to a widow who is not eligible for a pension.
 The lump sum varies according to the duration of the widow's marriage to the deceased.

-Orphan's pension: Each orphan younger than age 18 (age 25 if a student) receives 15% of the deceased's earnings; 25% for a full orphan.
+Orphan's pension: Each orphan younger than age 18 (age 25 if a student) receives 15% of the deceased's monthly earnings; 25% for a full orphan.

-Other eligible survivors: A surviving divorced spouse who had been eligible for alimony receives up to 20% of the deceased's earnings.
+Other eligible survivors: A surviving divorced spouse who had been eligible for alimony receives up to 20% of the deceased's monthly earnings.

-The maximum survivor pension is equal to 70% of the deceased's earnings; 90% if benefits are payable to both the current and the divorced spouse.
+All survivor benefits combined must not exceed 70% of the deceased's monthly earnings; 90% if benefits are paid to both the current and the divorced spouse.

-Funeral grant: A lump sum up to a maximum of 2,051 francs.
+Funeral grant: A lump sum is paid, up to a maximum of 2,422 francs.